-Our Gender Selection Program In the Media
+Our Gender Selection Program in the Media

-Our World Leading Gender Selection Program
+World Leading Gender Selection Program

 - World leading 100%* Gender Selection with PGD

-- We work with parents from ALL nations.
-We have affiliate clinics in over 42 countries
+- Affiliate clinics in over 42 countries

 - Screening for over 400 hereditary diseases